Process Addiction Assessments - A Guide to Behavioral Addiction

 Table of Contents

 Addiction has two main categories: substance addiction and process addiction.
-Substance addiction includes abuse and dependence to alcohol or drugs.
+Substance addiction includes abuse and dependence on alcohol or drugs.
 Process addiction includes compulsive behaviors such as gambling, excessive shopping, eating disorders, exercising too much, sex addictions, and various addictions involving computer devices.
 These are serious mental health issues that usually require treatment.

 It’s important to understand that process addictions can be just as serious as drug addiction problems in how they impact life.
 In both cases, addictive behavior develops because of one or more underlying issues that need diagnosing and behavioral addiction treatment.